kaykuhl/100-days-of-code/log.md

 ![Checkboxes for Mars Rover API App](https://i.ibb.co/6BNQrqY/7-21-20.png)

 **Thoughts:**  I am enjoying learning about thymeleaf, it seems like a great timesaver (no pun intended).
-I am also just solidfying some of my knowledge on APIs that will come in handy in future personal projects (really using the power of Postman to test out different limits of the API for example).
+I am also just solidifying some of my knowledge on APIs that will come in handy in future personal projects (really using the power of Postman to test out different limits of the API for an example).
 For the Mars application, this was the final piece of the front end (other than spiffing it up a bit with bootstrap to make it look nicer).
 Other than that, I just wanted to make note that using Java isn't as complicated as I thought it would be.
 While I am only really familiar with javascript, I didn't realize how much of the concepts are the same in different programming languages.
 It just all comes down to remembering syntax and knowing what is the best way to approach a problem.